steven-king/tweetLinkIt/README.md

     $('.tweet').tweetLinkify();
 ```
 Note:
-When applying to a dynamic page the function needs to run after tweets are written to the DOM (HTML page).
+When applying to a dynamic page, for example a php call to twitter, the function needs to run after tweets are written to the DOM (HTML page).

 Wrap in a function and call function  (pageComplete()) after the dynamic content is written.
  ```